We have a housing guarantee in place for specific groups of students. Our housing guarantee is outlined in detail below.

 If you apply for an undergraduate course which starts in September 2020, you are guaranteed University-managed accommodation if you:

 - are a full-time, first-year undergraduate student applying through UCAS for September 2020

 - choose Sussex as your first choice and firmly accept our offer

-- are a full-time Masters student from outside the European Union
+- are a full-time Masters student from outside the UK and the European Union

 - have paid your Masters tuition fee deposit for international students.